MathyouMB/website/src/content/articles/making-the-most-of-honours-project.md

 Once your proposal is approved, it's time to actually start working on your project!

 I would say that on average I put in about 5 hours per week.
 With some weeks having 0 hours, and other weeks having 10+ hours.
-Additionally, I spent more time in the writing phase then needed because I was aiming to create a report that could be converted into a conference paper.
+Additionally, I spent more time in the writing phase than needed because I was aiming to create a report that could be converted into a conference paper.
 This was my first time trying to write something of that quality, so it took me longer than it would normally take.

 The reality is that since every project is different, there is no one-size-fits-all approach to managing your time and work, so I don't really have any concrete advice that applies to everyone.